 Green Theatre

-TAHI is committed to finding ways to work towards environmental sustainability and using our festival as a platform to advocate for better practices.
+TAHI New Zealand Festival of Solo Performance is committed to working towards environmental sustainability and using the festival as a platform to promote more sustainable practices within the arts sector.

 • We encourage audiences, artists and staff members to use public transport when possible - please refer to Metlink for public transport options